neuralmagic/nmstore/actions/install-testmo/README.md

 # install-testmo

-This custom action will install Testmo (and the latest Node.js as a prerequisite).
+This action will install Testmo (and the latest Node.js as a prerequisite).

 ## Example usage

-Below is an example usage of this action from an external repository:
+An example usage of this action from an external repository:

 ```yaml
 steps: